-- The household's annual gross income is greater than the "Low Income" limit established by HUD; - Management determines that the applicant and/or household member(s) do not meet the tenant selection criteria or the criteria under which the property was developed; - The applicant's household characteristics are not appropriate for the size or type of units that are available; - The applicant fails to disclose and document all Social Security Numbers or execute a certification when numbers have not been assigned; - The applicant was/is unable to fulfill obligations and comply with all terms of the previous/current Lease/Rental Agreement including failure to recertify as required, providing shelter to unauthorized persons, or other acts in violation of rules and regulations. - The applicant has a record of disruptive behavior which adversely affects the safety or welfare of other persons through verbal assaults or physical violence, gross negligence or irresponsibility; - The applicant has a record of destruction of property; - The applicant has a record of poor living or housekeeping habits; - The applicant has a history of activities that would be injurious to the reputation of the property and/or be likely to cause an increase in the rate of hazard insurance on the property;
+- The household members, regardless of age, fail to submit evidence of citizenship or eligible immigration status; - The household's annual gross income is greater than the applicable income limit established by HUD; - The amount the household would be required to pay using the applicable HUD rent formula equals or exceeds the gross rent for the unit; - Management determines that the applicant and/or household member(s) do not meet the tenant selection criteria or the criteria under which the property was developed; - The applicant's household characteristics are not appropriate for the size or type of units that are available; - The applicant fails to disclose and document all Social Security Numbers or execute a certification when numbers have not been assigned; - The applicant fails to provide declaration of citizenship or legal non-citizenship; - Does not sign and submit verification consent forms or the Authorization for Release of Information (forms HUD-9887 and HUD-9887-A); - The applicant was/is unable to fulfill obligations and comply with all terms of the previous/current Lease/Rental Agreement including failure to recertify as required, providing shelter to unauthorized persons, or other acts in violation of rules and regulations. - The applicant has a record of disruptive behavior which adversely affects the safety or welfare of other persons through verbal assaults or physical violence, gross negligence or irresponsibility; - The applicant has a record of destruction of property; - The applicant has a record of poor living or housekeeping habits; - The applicant has a history of activities that would be injurious to the reputation of the property and/or be likely to cause an increase in the rate of hazard insurance on the property; - The applicant has a history of rent checks returned for insufficient funds over the past three years with two or more in the last year; more than two late payments of rent in a six month period. - The applicant purposefully falsified, misrepresented or withheld information or submitted inaccurate and/or incomplete information on any application or during the interview related to eligibility, award of preference for admission, allowance, family composition or rent;

-- The applicant has a history of rent checks returned for insufficient funds over the past three years with two or more in the last year; more than two late payments of rent in a six month period. - The applicant purposefully falsified, misrepresented or withheld information or submitted inaccurate and/or incomplete information on any application or during the interview related to eligibility, award of preference for admission, allowance, family composition or rent; - The applicant was evicted or lost housing assistance because s/he purposefully falsified, misrepresented or withheld information or submitted inaccurate and/or incomplete information on any application or during the interview related to eligibility, award of preference for admission, allowance, family composition or rent; - The applicant refuses to comply with housing program requirements, policies and/or procedures; i.e. failure to sign and submit relevant forms, consents, releases, etc.; - Creating any health or safety hazard through acts of neglect and causing or permitting any damage to or misuse of premises and equipment, if the family is responsible for such hazard, damage or misuse; causing or permitting infestation, foul odors or other problems injurious to other persons' health, welfare or enjoyment of the premises; depositing garbage improperly; failing to use, in a reasonable and proper manner, all utilities, facilities, services, appliances and equipment within the dwelling unit or failing to maintain them in a clean condition; or any other conduct or neglect which could result in health or safety problems or in damage to the premises.
+- The applicant was evicted or lost housing assistance because s/he purposefully falsified, misrepresented or withheld information or submitted inaccurate and/or incomplete information on any application or during the interview related to eligibility, award of preference for admission, allowance, family composition or rent; - The applicant refuses to comply with housing program requirements, policies and/or procedures; i.e. failure to sign and submit relevant forms, consents, releases, etc.; - Creating any health or safety hazard through acts of neglect and causing or permitting any damage to or misuse of premises and equipment, if the family is responsible for such hazard, damage or misuse; causing or permitting infestation, foul odors or other problems injurious to other persons' health, welfare or enjoyment of the premises; depositing garbage improperly; failing to use, in a reasonable and proper manner, all utilities, facilities, services, appliances and equipment within the dwelling unit or failing to maintain them in a clean condition; or any other conduct or neglect which could result in health or safety problems or in damage to the premises. - The applicant refuses to relinquish a Section 8 Voucher.